Last Updated on: 10th November 2023, 11:01 am

 - A swollen or distended abdomen.

 As a minimum, the persin from avocados causes digestive irritation.

-Alongside vomiting, a parrot will likely experience loose, watery stools or diarrhea.
-You may also notice that the abdomen becomes swollen and distended.
+Alongside vomiting, a parrot will experience loose, watery stools or diarrhea.
+You may also notice the abdomen is swollen and distended.

 Fatty Liver Disease

 While avocados contain unsaturated fats and no cholesterol, that doesn’t mean they can’t cause weight gain.
-A standard avocado weighing 201 g contains 29 g of fat, which is high compared to other fruits.
+A standard avocado weighing 201 g contains 29 g of fat.

 Excess fat can lead to fatty liver disease.
 Also known as hepatic lipidosis, it occurs when large amounts of fat accumulate in the liver.
-However, a parrot that eats avocado is unlikely to live long enough to grow fat.
+A parrot that eats avocado is unlikely to live long enough to grow fat.

 Does Avocado Kill Parrots?

 Avocado poisoning is among the more common reasons for sudden death in parrots.
-Though, it’s more likely that it’ll exhibit a range of symptoms first, including:
+However, it’s more likely they’ll exhibit a range of symptoms, including: